ethan-sorenson/slate/source/includes/_introduction.md

 ### Welcome to the SmartConnect API!

-The API can be used to remotely interact with the SmartConnect.
+The API can be used to remotely interact with SmartConnect.
 Some of the core functions are:

 * Request data from a pre-defined SmartConnect Data Source Query
 * Run an Integration Process